clintoncwolfe/chefconf2015-dev4ops4dev/tutorials/0X-FindingAppDependencies/02-ImplicitDependencies.md

 #### Scalable

 TODO - both more of the things and less of the things.
-Predict cost, align cost to demand, decide auto the autoscaling should be
+Predict cost, align cost to demand, decide how auto the autoscaling should be

 #### Securable